+Even many seasoned cruisers get confused about what to pack for Europe cruise, let alone someone cruising for the first time.
 So let’s try and answer this eternal question: Mediterranean cruise – what to wear?

 As you think of your upcoming Mediterranean cruise, there’s pictures of you swirling in your head: you see yourself eating in an elegant dining room of your luxury Europe cruise ship, enjoying the Broadway style shows in the lavishly decorated ship theatre, dancing at the Captain’s reception party on a formal night, climbing the rock-wall on the open deck or having a massage in the spa!

 And doing this, you’re on the right track when it comes planning what to pack for Europe!
 You need to think of all the activities you will be doing during your cruise!